anderkve/FYS3150/_sources/book/getting_ready/mac_users.md

 1. *wget* and *curl* are command line tools that allow you to download from the web using the command line.

 2. *htop* is a powerful task manager that also displays the work each thread uses graphically in your terminal.
-This is a useful tool when you're code is parallelized (later in the course) so that you can monitor the work each thread does.
+This is a useful tool when your code is parallelized (later in the course) so that you can monitor the work each thread does.

 3. *tree* is a convenient tool to display files and directories in the terminal.